hmrc/assets-frontend/assets/patterns/page-not-found/README.md

 - give them a link or button to get to a sensible place in the service

 ## How it works

-The page should use the standard page template from your service and have the same:

-- header
-- phase banner
-- footer

 The page should have: